ardatan/graphql-tools/website/docs/schema-stitching.md

 #### resolvers

 `resolvers` accepts resolvers in same format as [makeExecutableSchema](/docs/resolvers/).
 It can also take an Array of resolvers.
-One addition to the resolver format is the possibility to specify a `fragment` for a resolver.
-The `fragment` must be a GraphQL fragment definition string, specifying which fields from the parent schema are required for the resolver to function properly.
+One addition to the resolver format is the possibility to specify a `selectionSet` for a resolver.
+The `selectionSet` must be a GraphQL selection set definition string, specifying which fields from the parent schema are required for the resolver to function properly.

 ```js
 resolvers: {